jamesandersen/jamesandersen.github.io/_posts/2005-11-23-synthetic-events.markdown

 **Explanation**: This is what I came up with for a cross-browser way to generate synthetic events.
 I'm sure someone can improve on it and encapsulate it but this is straight out of Eclipse where I just put it togetherâ€¦ Works in Firefox 1.0 and IE6, haven't tested it elsewhere.
 I figure anyone interested in this doesn't need further explanation...

-**The Code**:
+{% highlight javascript %}

-    //create an event object with appropriate property values if(document.createEvent){
+    //create an event object with appropriate property values if (document.createEvent){
         evt = document.createEvent("MouseEvents");
         evt.initMouseEvent("mousedown",false, //can bubble
     	true,
     	document.defaultView,
     	1,
     	findPosX(deferer), //screen x
     	findPosY(deferer), //screen y
     	findPosX(deferer), //client x
     	findPosY(deferer), //client y
     	false,
     	false,
     	false,
     	1,
     	deferer);
     	to.dispatchEvent(evt);

-    }else{
+    } else {
     	var evt = document.createEventObject();
         // Set an expando property on the event object.
         // This will be used by the

-    // event handler to determine what element was clicked on.

-    	evt.clientX = findPosX(deferer);
+        // event handler to determine what element was clicked on. evt.clientX = findPosX(deferer);
     	evt.clientY = findPosY(deferer);
     	to.fireEvent("onmousedown",evt);

-    	evt.cancelBubble = true;}
+    	evt.cancelBubble = true;
+    }
+{% endhighlight %}